ewascatalog/ewascatalog2/readme.md

 Instructions, code and data for installing the EWAS Catalog.

+This repository contains all code related to the EWAS Catalog.
+The catalog website and database is installed by [Makefile] commands in a docker container.

+> The file [not-docker.md] contains information about
+> installing the EWAS Catalog outside of a docker container.

+Files are divided into the following directories:

+- `published-ewas`: collected published EWAS summary statistics
+- `website`: website python code (Django)
+- `database`: scripts for creating and populating the database from data found in the ${FILES_DIR} (see below)
+- `docker`: initialization files and scripts for installing the website and database within a docker container
+- `r-package`: R package for accessing the database
+- `logo`: logo graphics files

 ## Environment

 Required variables for defining the environment can be found in `settings.env`.